node-fetch/node-fetch/README.md

 ```

 #### Handling exceptions
-NOTE: 3xx-5xx responses are *NOT* exceptions, and should be handled in `then()`, see the next section.
+NOTE: 3xx-5xx responses are *NOT* exceptions and should be handled in `then()`; see the next section for more information.

-Adding a catch to the fetch promise chain will catch *all* exceptions, such as errors originating from node core libraries, like network errors, and operational errors which are instances of FetchError.
+Adding a catch to the fetch promise chain will catch *all* exceptions, such as errors originating from node core libraries, network errors and operational errors, which are instances of FetchError.
 See the [error handling document](ERROR-HANDLING.md)  for more details.

 ```js
 fetch('https://domain.invalid/')